SETI/rms-opus/opus/application/static_media/js/README.md

 ## menu.js

 Defines the o_menu object.
-This builds the menu that contains the categories and search params that are displayed on the search tab, and also in the column chooser.
+This builds the menu that contains the categories and search params that are displayed on the search tab, and also in the metadata selector.

 ## search.js